What days are appointments available?

 Where are you based?

-Clinics are held in South Kensington, Harley Street, Bank, Earls Court and Canary Warf.
+Clinics are held in South Kensington, Brixton, Harley Street, Bank, Earls Court and Canary Warf.

-Details of your appointment location will be provided in your appointment confirmation email after you have booked your appointment.
+Details of your appointment location will be provided in your appointment confirmation email.

 How much is a consultation?